Borinquen Gallo: Like a Jungle Orchid for a Lovestruck Bee

 Born in Rome to a Puerto Rican mother and an Italian father, Gallo subsequently spent her formative years living in the Bronx, where she continues to reside and maintains her studio.
 She trained as a painter, but later gravitated towards the use of unorthodox materials reflective of her local environs.
 Despite their genesis in humble, disposable materials, Gallo’s totemic sculptures entail soaring, flourishing gestures reminiscent of the classical art and architectural influences to which she was broadly exposed as a child.
 The works also yield a sense of meditative contemplation and a yearning toward transcendence.

-Borinquen Gallo: Like a Jungle Orchid for a Lovestruck Bee is on view through November 18 at Burning in Water gallery, 317 10th Avenue in New York.
+Borinquen Gallo: Like a Jungle Orchid for a Lovestruck Bee is on view through October 31at Burning in Water - San Francisco, 1275 Minnesota Street.

 Before opening wide, like a jungle orchid